epsil/gll/README.md

 We have now rewritten our parser combinators to continuation-passing style.
 In itself, this doesn't solve the problems we had with recursive grammars, but it sets the stage for the solution.
 Observe that while the `alt` combinator produces two results, it doesn't pass them at the same time.
 The execution is more fine-grained: the combinator creates a separate *branch* for the calculation of each result.

 In other words, there is a kind of concurrency here (even if the current implementation is sequential).
 The key insight is that in a recursive grammar, one branch may depend on another: the recursive branch cannot continue before the base branch has produced a result.
-Is there a way we can make the branches cooperate?
+Is there a way we can make the branches cooperate, regardless of their order of execution?

 As it turns out, the answer is memoization!
-That is because when we memoize a continuation-passing style function, not only do we need to keep track of input values and output values, but also the continuations that are interested in them.
-Each table entry will contain a list of results (since the function may output more than one value), and a list of continuations (since the same function may be called in different places in a recursive grammar).
+That is because when we memoize a continuation-passing style function, not only do we keep track of input values and output values, but also the continuations that are interested in them.
+Each table entry will contain a list of results (since the function may output more than one value), and a list of continuations (since the same function may be called in different places).
 Thus we can populate results from one branch to another, "reawakening" the interested branch.
 How do we awaken a branch?
 By invoking its continuation!

 To memoize functions written in continuation-passing style, we define a separate `memo-cps` wrapper.
-For readability, we define a few local functions for modifying a table entry. `push-continuation!` adds a continuation to an entry, `push-result!` adds a result to the entry, and `result-subsumed?` checks if the entry already contains a given result.
+For clarity, we define a few local functions: `push-continuation!` adds a continuation to an entry, `push-result!` adds a result to the entry, `result-subsumed?` checks if the entry already contains a given result, and `make-entry` creates an empty entry.

 ```Scheme
 (define (memo-cps fn)